Who's In the Room: Key People and Roles

 Eight Missionary Advisory Delegates (MADs) are chosen by the Presbyterian Mission Agency from those who serve as Mission Co-workers in international settings.

-Each assembly invites fifteen Ecumenical Advisory Delegates (EADs) to attend the next assembly from churches within the United States of America and abroad.
+Each assembly invites fifteen Ecumenical Advisory Delegates (EADs) to attend the next assembly from churches within the United States of America and abroad.2.
+Leadership at the Assembly

-Each assembly calls leaders to serve the church and future assemblies.
-These leaders are tasked with guiding the assembly through parliamentary procedure and guaranteeing that the church hears from diverse voices.
+future assemblies.
+These leaders are tasked with guiding the assembly through

 Election of the 222nd General Assembly Co-Moderators, Rev. Jan Edmiston (L) and Rev. Denise Anderson (R).